hashicorp/remark-plugins/plugins/anchor-links/README.md

 - `code_block` ((#alias-3)) further text, etc
 ```

 This markup would ensure that `#alias` and `#alias-2` also link to `#headline`, and that `#alias-3` also links to `#code_block`.
-Any number of aliases can be specified as long as they are in this exact format.
+Any number of aliases can be specified as long as they are in this exact format - `((#slug))` or `((#slug, slug2, slug3, etc))`.
 Anything following a headline or initial inline code element within a list item will be used as aliases and removed from the output.
+If you are using this syntax and you still see it in the output, this typically means there was an error in the syntax used.

+This feature is inteded to be used **very sparingly**.
+It is a nonstandard markdown feature which we do our best to avoid as an organization.
+Let's walk through a couple situations where this syntax could be used and examine when it's appropriate.

+🚫*You have written a headline, and would like to add a custom "vanity" permalink, to ensure that it's short and memorable.*

+This is not an appropriate use on an anchor link alias.
+As a custom, nonstandard markdown feature, we need to use this functionality sparingly, only when it is essential.
+This scenario does not qualify as essential.

+🚫*You are changing an existing headline that is linked to internally, which you know will change its permalink slug.
+It's quicker and easier to add an alias than to find-and-replace all the internal links to the anchor.*

+This is not an appropriate use of an anchor link alias.
+Any time a headline changes, internal links to its permalink should be manually updated to its new permalink using find-and-replace.

+✅*You are changing an existing headline, and there are many external links to this headline which we are unable to fix.*

+This is the only appropriate scenario to be using anchor link aliases.
+We track statistics on all anchor links via web analytics - if a headline's text must be changed, ask your manager and/or the digital dev team to check the analytics dashboard and see if there is significant externally-driven traffic to its permalink.
+If so, an anchor link alias should be used to avoid breaking users' expectations.

 ## Options